 Menu Close

-Djed Spence November Cover copy
+Djed Spence

-The number 29 took some valuable time out to talk with us about how he sees his future and staying positive with a new footballing season ahead of him.
+The number 24 took some valuable time out to talk with us about how he sees his future and staying positive with a new footballing season ahead of him.

-Yes, during my first season primarily with the U23’s I formed a good relationship with him and am pleased he sees my potential.
+Yes, during my first season, primarily with the U23’s I formed a good relationship with him and am pleased he sees my potential.

-What’s the typical diet for you when the season is in full flow and do you change your nutrition when a season finished?
+What’s the typical diet for you when the season is in full flow and do you change your nutrition when a season is finished?

 I stay away from red meat and eat high-protein foods like chicken and fish.
 My diet doesn’t change off-season as its the type of food I have been raised on so it’s just normal for me to eat healthily.

-I’m very lucky as even as a youngster I had a natural ability to be fast.
+I’m very lucky as even as a youngster, I had a natural ability to be fast.
 It doesn’t mean that I don’t still have to work on my stamina daily and the coaches push me even harder because of this strength and to keep on top.

 What’s your main aim for this season?